AiriYX/web102_prework/README.md

 ## Notes

-Throughout the process of building this app, the biggest challenge for me was revisiting concepts that I have learned about Website Development.
-Majority of my time was spent reviewing the concepts again.
-After the review everything was alot more smoother.
-Additionally, finding the passkeys was a fun motivation as each challenge unlocks the key.
-At the end of the day, this was a great learning experience and I can't wait to learn the next step.
+Throughout the process of building this app, the biggest challenge for me was revisiting and learning concepts about website development.
+A majority of my time was spent reviewing these concepts.
+After the review, everything went much smoother.
+I found utilizing the spread operator and destructuring to be interesting yet slightly confusing.
+However, I overcame this challenge by testing out multiple ways to use them.
+Through trial and error, I gained a better understanding of their usage.
+Finding the passkeys was a fun motivation, as each challenge unlocked a new key.
+Overall, this was a great learning experience, and I can't wait to learn more.

 ## License